davidkeeling/gameoflife/README.md

 The app starts with a random board in static mode.

+Live cells have three possible colors:
+- Cells with 2 or 3 neighbors (will live to next generation) are blue
+- Cells with 0 or 1 neighbors (underpopulated) are cyan
+- Cells with more than 3 neighbors (overcrowded) are yellow

 ### Static Mode controls:

 - __Mouse click:__ Toggles a cell